jameslockwood/module/README.md

 - An email sub-module
 - A notifications sub-module

 Within the module, we'll add all of our above sub modules.
-Using the event selectors in the `events` property the added sub-modiles are then automatically wired together, mediator style.
+Using the event selectors in the `events` property the added sub-modules are then automatically wired together, mediator style.
 Finally, we'll then start all of the sub-modules.

 ```JavaScript
 var App = Module.extend({